📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 Famously known as the Passive Income Visa, the Portugal D7 Visa is primarily used as a Retirement Visa.
 It is open to all non-EU residents who wish to live in Portugal with a passive income source.

-As a top retirement destination that provides an excellent quality of life for under €2,000 a month, Portugal has won the hearts of many retirees.
-It’s the 7th safest country in the world, with a rich culture and a welcoming community.
-Let’s not forget that all legal residents can qualify for Portuguese citizenship after only 5 years of living in the country!
+Portugal has become a favorite retirement destination, offering an excellent quality of life for under €2,000 a month.
+Ranked as the 7th safest country in the world by the Global Peace Index, it combines safety with rich culture and a warm, welcoming community.
+And here’s the best part, all legal residents can apply for Portuguese citizenship after just five years of living there!

 While it may be a small country, it is home to over 1 million expats who have left their old lives searching for a better one.